DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Experiments

-\textbf{Implementation details.} For the diffusion model to treat, we mainly use FLUX.1 Schnell~\cite{Flux} and use an inference step of 5.
+\textbf{Model treating metrics.} We further emphasize that the training set for treating \textit{only contains text prompts without training images}.
+Therefore, it's NOT feasible to apply metrics that measure distribution distances between synthesized images and reference images, such as FID and CLIP-I score.
+Thus, we apply metrics that depend only on the synthesized images and text prompts, including the ImageReward score and CLIP-T score.
+Furthermore, we threshold max artifact confidences of images(0.5) to measure whether an image contains artifacts, based on which we calculate the ``mean artifact frequencies" of the test set.
+We also conducted user studies with 24 users.
+We offer them pairs of images on the same diffusion model before and after treating and ask them to select a winning image based on general image quality and artifact presence, respectively.
+Then, we calculate the winning rate before and after treating.

+\textbf{Implementation details.} We conduct most experiments o FLUX.1 Schnell~\cite{Flux} with inference step as 4.
+We also apply treating on latent diffusion models such as SDXL~\cite{podell2024sdxl} and Kolors~\cite{kolors} with inference steps as 20.
 We use a learning rate of \(1e-4\).
-To save memory, we choose the gradient truncation timestep \(t_{tr}\) to be 1 and only train LoRA~\cite{hu2022lora} layers (LoRA rank is 16).
+To save memory, we choose the gradient truncation timestep \(t_{tr}\) to be the last 25\% of inference step and only train LoRA~\cite{hu2022lora} layers (LoRA rank is 16).
 We use the best artifact detector (+ pseudo 1M) for training.
-We also try Stable Diffusion 1.5 (SD1.5)~\cite{Rombach_2022_CVPR} which produces images of lower quality for more observations.